 Eve M. Schooler is a Principal Engineer and Director of Emerging IoT Networks at Intel.
-She is responsible for setting technical and strategic direction for IoT standards, and as such straddles the Internet of Things Group (IoTG) and the Next Generation & Standards (NGS) business units.
-Her current work focuses on developing architectural building blocks to evolve the Internet towards Edge and Fog computing, and in turn to support trusted analytics throughout the infrastructure.
+Her current work focuses on developing architectural building blocks to evolve the Internet towards Edge and Fog computing, while supporting trusted analytics throughout the infrastructure.
+She is responsible for setting technical and strategic direction for IoT standards, working closely with the Internet of Things Group (IoTG) and the Next Generation & Standards (NGS) business units.
 While at Intel, she has led projects on a range of topics including collaborative anomaly detection to secure enterprise networks, data privacy-preservation in Smart Homes, energy efficiency for the Smart Grid, IoT reputation services, data-centric networking for a data-centric IoT, and reverse CDNs for aggregated video streams in Smart Cities.

 A recognized expert in Networking and Distributed systems, Eve has served in leadership positions in various standards bodies, including: the IETF, where she currently serves on the IoT Directorate, co-chairs the proposed COIN (Computing in the Network) research group and the RAW (Reliable Available Wireless) working group, and in the past co-founded and co-chaired the MMUSIC (Multiparty Multimedia Session Control) working group for many years; NIST, where she co-chaired the Cyber-Physical Systems working group on Data interoperability; and in the OpenFog Consortium, where she co-chaired a task group on Smart Objects, to tackle increased IoT heterogeneity.
 She was instrumental in establishing the ICN-WEN program (Information centric networking in wireless edge networks), a program jointly funded by the National Science Foundation (NSF) and Intel, and currently sits on its Board of Advisors.

 Eve enjoys finding excuses to combine Technology with the Arts.
-She was involved in one of, if not the first Internet-wide distributed music performances (to showcase synchronization algorithms), has composed and rendered music for a classic SIGGRAPH animation (while demonstrating infrastructure for early grid computing), and arranged music for the BodySynth (a wearable, sensor-based instrument).
+She was involved in one of the first Internet-wide distributed music performances (to showcase synchronization algorithms), has composed and rendered music for a classic SIGGRAPH animation (while demonstrating infrastructure for early grid computing), and arranged music for the BodySynth (a wearable, sensor-based instrument).

 Curriculum Vitae ( pdf ) (last updated February 13, 2020)